What's your next step?

 The ABA does not formally “accredit” any paralegal program, but for a fee, the organization “approves” programs that meet certain standards.
 Most paralegal programs choose not to seek ABA “approval” because ABA “approval” is not a primary factor in most law firms’ decision to hire a paralegal.
 The reputation of the institution attended by the paralegal is often much more important.

 The University of South Carolina is the state’s flagship institution.
-Our program is the only paralegal certificate program in South Carolina that requires students have a bachelor's degree prior to admission.
+Our program requires a 4-year undergraduate degree and/or 4 years of professional experience prior to admission.

 The National Association of Legal Assistants (NALA) and the National Federation of Paralegal Associations (NFPA) offer (for a price) voluntary examinations.
 No state requires that a paralegal take an exam; and the majority of paralegals have chosen not to take either exam.
 NALA offers the CLA Examination, and NFPA offers the PACE Examination.
 Please note that the above organizations frequently alter their exams' requirements.
 Contact each association for the most current requirements to sit for those examinations.